-- Centralized enterprise teams work more cohesively together. - Consolidating resources, expertise, experience and skills allows flexibility and agility. - A single point of contact for the enterprise service. - Standard definitions for enterprise services are understandable, have transparent processes and rates, and use plain language. - Cross-training ensures increased availability of services and resources. - Consistent, documented, and repeatable support processes. - Equitable solution availability across the enterprise, rather than in niches. - Economies of scale.
+- Centralized enterprise teams work more cohesively together.
+Consolidating resources, expertise, experience and skills allows flexibility and agility. - There is a single point of contact for the enterprise service. - Standard definitions for enterprise services are understandable, have transparent processes and rates, and use plain language. - Cross-training ensures increased availability of services and resources.

+- Consistent, documented, and repeatable support processes. - Solutions are available equitably across the enterprise, rather than in niches. - Economies of scale.